Giut0/Murgia-AI-Wildlife-Track/README.md

 Careful evaluation of the performance of the models followed, with the goal of identifying the one most effective in classifying the animal represented in each image.

 ## 🗃️ Data origin
-The videos used in this project came from different phototraps located in the territory of Alta Murgia National Park.
-The data capture different species of local fauna in diurnal and nocturnal setting in order to study their behavior and (numero...).
+The videos used in this project were collected and documented by Mongelli Giuseppe and Lacetera Tommaso from various camera traps located throughout the territory of the Alta Murgia National Park.
+The footage captures different species of local fauna in both diurnal and nocturnal settings, with the aim of studying the number of species present in the area of interest, their behavior, relative abundances, land use, and both interspecific and intraspecific interactions.
-**Forse: dire che proviene da un progetto fatto da ...**

 ## 🛠️ Pipeline

 The wildlife classification pipeline consists of the following steps:

 1.  **Video Acquisition:**
-    * Videos are collected from **phototraps** placed in the Alta Murgia National Park.
+    * Videos are collected from **camera traps** placed in the Alta Murgia National Park.

 2.  **Frame Extraction and Bounding Box (MegaDetector):**
     * Use of [**MegaDetector**](https://github.com/microsoft/CameraTraps/tree/main) to identify events and select the representative **best frame**.